marcuj/create-art-store/APIDOC.md

 ## Making a Listing
 **Endpoint:** `/listings/add`

 **Description:** Adds a listing to the store from the given parameters.
+A user must be logged in to use this endpoint.

 **Request Type:** `POST`